 She was also seen as the bright star of the morning and evening, Venus, and identified with the Roman goddess.
-Inanna is one of the candidates cited as the subject of the Burney Relief (better known as The Queen of the Night), a terracotta relief dating from the reign of Hammurabi of Babylon (r.
-1792-1750 BCE) although her sister Ereshkigal is the goddess most likely depicted.
+Inanna is one of the candidates cited as the subject of the Burney Relief (better known as The Queen of the Night), a terracotta relief dating from the reign of Hammurabi of Babylon (1792-1750 BCE) although her sister Ereshkigal is the goddess most likely depicted.

 Inanna in Myth

 Through the work of the Akkadian poet and high priestess Enheduanna (l.
 2285-2250 BCE), daughter of Sargon of Akkad (r.
 2334-2279 BCE), Inanna was notably identified with Ishtar and rose in prominence from a local vegetative deity of the Sumerian people to the Queen of Heaven and the most popular goddess in all of Mesopotamia.
-The historian Gwendolyn Leick writes:
+Scholar Gwendolyn Leick writes:

 Inanna was the foremost Sumerian goddess, patron deity of Uruk.
 Her name was written with a sign that represents a reed stalk tied into a loop at the top.
 This appears in the very earliest written texts from the mid-fourth millenium B.C.
 She is also mentioned in all the early god lists among the four main deities, along with Anu, Enki, and Enlil.
 In the royal inscriptions of the early Dynastic Period, Inanna is often invoked as the special protectress of kings.
 Sargon of Akkad claimed her support in battle and politics.
 It appears that it was during the third millenium that the goddess acquired martial aspects that may derive from a syncretism with the Semitic deity Ishtar.
 Inanna's main sanctuary was the Eanna (`House of Heaven') at Uruk, although she had temples or chapels in most cities.
 (89)

-The goddess appears in many ancient Mesopotamian myths, most notably Inanna and the Huluppu-Tree (an early creation myth), Inanna and the God of Wisdom (in which she brings knowledge and culture to the city of Uruk after receiving the gifts from the god of wisdom, Enki, while he is drunk), The Courtship of Inanna and Dumuzi (the tale of Inanna's marriage to the vegetation-god), and the best known poem The Descent of Inanna (c.
+The goddess appears in many ancient Mesopotamian myths, most notably Inanna and the Huluppu-Tree (an early creation myth), Inanna and the God of Wisdom (in which she brings knowledge and culture to the city of Uruk after receiving the meh - gifts of civilization - from the god of wisdom, Enki, while he is drunk), The Courtship of Inanna and Dumuzi (the tale of Inanna's marriage to the vegetation-god), and the best known poem The Descent of Inanna (c.
 1900-1600 BCE) in which the Queen of Heaven journeys to the underworld.

 Besides these works and short hymns to Inanna, she is also known through the longer, more intricate hymns written by Enheduanna in honor of her personal goddess and the patroness of Uruk: Inninsagurra, Ninmesarra, and Inninmehusa, which translate as 'The Great-Hearted Mistress', The Exaltation of Inanna', and 'Goddess of the Fearsome Powers', all three powerful hymns which influenced generations of Mesopotamians in their understanding of the goddess and elevated her status from a local to a supreme deity.
 Inanna's personal ambition is attested to in a number of the works which feature her.
-Dr. Jeremy Black writes:
+Scholar Jeremy Black writes:

 Violent and lusting after power, she stands beside her favourite kings as they fight.
 In a Sumerian poem, Inanna campaigns against Mount Egih.
 Her journey to Eridu to obtain the meh and her descent to the underworld are both described as intended to extend her power.
 (108)